Non-equilibrium statistical mechanics of continuous attractors

 Dynamical attractors have found much use in neuroscience as models for carrying out computation and signal processing \cite{Poucet2005-nm}.
 While point-like neural attractors and analogies to spin glasses have been widely explored \cite{Hopfield1982-fb,Amit1985-ls}, an important class of experiments are explained by `continuous attractors' where the collective dynamics of strongly interacting neurons stabilizes a low-dimensional family of activity patterns.
 Such continuous attractors have been invoked to explain experiments on motor control based on path integration \cite{Seung1996-ck,Seung2000-bk}, head direction \cite{Kim2017-zs} control, spatial representation in grid or place cells \cite{Yoon2013-nl,OKeefe1971-jt,Colgin2010-rd,Wills2005-hz,Wimmer2014-og, Pfeiffer2013-qn}, amongst other information processing tasks \cite{Hopfield2015-wt,Roudi2007-pm,Latham2003-fr,Burak2012-bu}.

 These continuous attractor models are at the fascinating intersection of dynamical systems and neural information processing.
 The neural activity in these models of strongly interacting neurons is described by an emergent collective coordinate \cite{Yoon2013-nl,Wu2008-iw,Amari1977-hf}.
-This collective coordinate stores an internal representation \cite{Sontag2003-lk,Erdem2012-uf} of the organism's state in its external environment, such as position in a spatial environment \cite{Pfeiffer2013-qn,McNaughton2006-xq} or head direction \cite{Seelig2015-uu}.
+This collective coordinate stores an internal representation \cite{Sontag2003-lk,Erdem2012-uf} of the organism's state in its external environment, such as position in space \cite{Pfeiffer2013-qn,McNaughton2006-xq} or head direction \cite{Seelig2015-uu}.

-However, such internal representations are useful only if they can be driven and updated by external signals that provide crucial motor or sensory input or from other parts of the brain \cite{Hopfield2015-wt, Pfeiffer2013-qn,Erdem2012-uf,Hardcastle2015-as}.
-Driving and updating the collective coordinate using external sensory signals opens up a variety of capabilities, such as path planning \cite{Ponulak2013-op,Pfeiffer2013-qn}, correcting errors in the internal representation or in sensory signals \cite{Erdem2012-uf}, and the ability to resolve ambiguities in the external sensory and motor input \cite{Hardcastle2015-as,Evans2016-pr,Fyhn2007-ys}.
+However, such internal representations are useful only if they can be driven and updated by external signals that provide crucial motor and sensory input \cite{Hopfield2015-wt, Pfeiffer2013-qn,Erdem2012-uf,Hardcastle2015-as,Ocko2018-gv}.
+Driving and updating the collective coordinate using external sensory signals opens up a variety of capabilities, such as path planning \cite{Ponulak2013-op,Pfeiffer2013-qn}, correcting errors in the internal representation or in sensory signals \cite{Erdem2012-uf,Ocko2018-gv}, and the ability to resolve ambiguities in the external sensory and motor input \cite{Hardcastle2015-as,Evans2016-pr,Fyhn2007-ys}.

 In all of these examples, the functional use of attractors requires interaction between external signals and the internal recurrent network dynamics.
 However, with a few significant exceptions \cite{Wu2008-iw,Wu2005-sw,Monasson2014-nu,Burak2012-bu}, most theoretical work has either been in the limit of no external forces and strong internal recurrent dynamics, or in the limit of strong external forces where the internal recurrent dynamics can be ignored \cite{Moser2017-dj,Tsodyks1999-px}.